ckampfe/obelisk/README.md

     theme: default
     ...

-### Local Themes

-Local themes are those that you have created yourself and not yet shared with the world.
 A new theme can be created by making a new directory under `/themes` and including the required files and directories

     /themes/<themename>/